howardsolutions/deep-typescript/README.md

 - TS has NO idea what this is - CAN'T CHECK FOR CORRECT PROPERTY REFERENCES.

 - AVOID VARIABLES WITH ANY TYPE AT ALL COST.

+## 3. Annotations with Functions and Objects

+### Type annotations for functions

+Code we add to tell TS what type of arguments a function will receive and what type of values it will return.

+### Type inference for functions

+TS TRIES to figure out what type of value a function will RETURN